LukeLose/efe_luke_project/README.md

 Given that it takes an exponential amount of time to explore multiple depths of outcomes, we wanted to simplify the first two moves as we found that securing the middle of the reduced 5x5 board was a strong strategy.
 Thus our bot tries to take the complete middle or a square adjascent to the complete middle in its first two moves.
 This gives it a strong foundation in controlling the center of our GO game while using a truly trivial amount of time to complete these moves, which we can then use the additional time later on in the mid game where it is more critical to further flesh out the a more important game state.

-***Closing Statement***
+***Closing Statement and Graph Analysis***

-With all these additions to our MCTS we created an entirely new agent that performs quite well against all other agents (find win rates against all other models in the pdf file attached in our submission).
+With all these additions to our MCTS we created an entirely new agent that performs admirably vs random, greedy, and the top bots we could test (IDS and MCTS).
+The performance data can be seen in the png labeled luke-efe_superbot_performance.png.
+Its strong performance against IDS and equivalent performance to MCTS shows that it plays well even against opponents that may use higher level logic.
 This model also has a lot more room for improvement compared to our initial implementation as it has many more hyperparameters to fine tune.
 While we likely weren’t able to optimize all of them in this limited time, with more time and effort our final model can perform even better!
+Thank you so much for a great semester! -Efe and Luke (CSLOGINS: ealpay and lnguye61)